MN MOTORCYCLE ACCIDENT LAWYER – INJURY ATTORNEY

 (3) when reasonably necessary to avoid conditions, including fixed or moving objects, that make it unsafe to continue along the right-hand curb or edge.

-(b) Persons operating motorized bicycles on a roadway may not ride more than two abreast and may not impede the normal and reasonable movement of traffic.
+(b) Persons operating motorized bicycles on a roadway may not ride more than two abreast.
+They also may not impede the normal and reasonable movement of traffic.
 On a laned roadway, a person operating a motorized bicycle shall ride within a single lane.

 (c) This section does not permit the operation of a motorized bicycle on a bicycle path or bicycle lane that is reserved for the exclusive use of nonmotorized traffic.